TriageDr/michaeljohnpatton.github.io/index.md

 # Dr. Michael J. Patton <br />PhD, MSTP Candidate at the University of Alabama at Birmingham
 <img src="https://raw.githubusercontent.com/TriageDr/michaeljohnpatton.github.io/main/michaelpatton_professional_headshot_2in.png" width=200 height=300>

 My goal as a future physician-scientist is to perform bench-to-bedside translational science by extracting clinically actionable information from multi-omic experimental data and electronic medical records.
-As an undergraduate researcher studying organic synthesis (2009-2013), I never produced enough data to warrant a deep dive into rigorous computational analysis; however, as a post-baccalaureate researcher at the NIH (2014-2017), I found that the application of high-throughput proteomic analysis to a bacterial disease models could produce a significant amount of complex data.
-Under Dr. Harlan Caldwell’s guidance, I established foundational knowledge of human-microbial interactions through the study _Chlamydia trachomatis_ pathogenesis while gaining deep understanding of how to perform wet lab omic analyses using mass spectrometry.
-During my three years at the NIH, I discovered a novel _C. trachomatis_ immune avoidance mechanism and performed experiments resulting in the highest proteomic coverage of the organism to date.
+As an undergraduate chemistry major, I honed a wide variety of laboratory skills including, chromatography, mass-spectrometry, and 1D/2D NMR while working in Dr. Donald Deardorff's organic synthesis group at Occidental College (2009-2013).
+From 2014–2017 at the NIH, I applied high-throughput proteomics to bacterial disease models and, under Dr. Harlan Caldwell’s mentorship, developed expertise in _Chlamydia trachomatis pathogenesis_ and mass-spectrometry–based omics.
+Over those three years, I identified a novel _C. trachomatis_ immune-evasion mechanism and generated the highest proteomic coverage of the organism reported to date.

 After departing the NIH, I began my first year as a MD/PhD student at the University of Alabama at Birmingham (2017-Present) with a desire to learn the informatic expertise required to analyze more complex omic datasets in human disease studies.
 By the end of my first year of medical school, I realized that my previous experience with high-throughput proteomics at the NIH was pulling me closer to a pursuit of computational methods and translational medical research.
-As a current graduate student, I committed myself to the pursuit of a PhD in biomedical informatics.
+As a graduate student, I committed myself to the pursuit of a PhD in biomedical informatics.
 With the mentorship of Dr. Matthew Might, I am currently developing a diverse skill-set in electronic medical record analysis, machine learning, outcome modeling, and clinical decision support software development at the University of Alabama at Birmingham Precision Medicine Institute (UAB-PMI).

 ## Publications
 ### MD/PhD Research (2017-Present)